-After visiting the stunning Kirstenbosch Botanical Garden, my family decided to stop in the outskirts of Cape Town to check out these beautiful, colorful houses we had spotted in the distance.
+After visiting the stunning Kirstenbosch Botanical Garden, my family decided to stop in the outskirts of Cape Town, South Africa to check out these beautiful, colorful houses we had spotted in the distance.

 The gorgeous houses of the Bo-Kaap District, situated on the slopes of Signal Hill above the city center, is a traditionally multicultural area formally known as the Malay Quarter.
 Malaysian, African, Indian, and Sri Lankan culture dominate the district, largely due to the descendants of the slaves who were brought over by Dutch imperialists in the 16th and 17th centuries settling in the area.
 Due to the harsh nature of slave life and strict rules for slave attire, once the slaves were freed they painted their homes bright, happy colors in an effort to express what had been repressed for generations.